xian-network/XSC003/README.md

 This method simplifies the process of initiating a payment stream, making it accessible for users to set up scheduled payments to other parties within the smart contract environment.

 ### Method : create_stream_from_permit
-`create_stream_from_permit(sender: str, receiver: str, rate: float, begins: dict, closes: dict, signature: str)`
+`create_stream_from_permit(sender: str, receiver: str, rate: float, begins: dict, closes: dict, deadline: str, signature: str)`

 #### Overview
 The create_stream_from_permit method enables the creation of a payment stream based on a cryptographic permit, which includes a signature that must be verified before the stream can be established.
 This method allows for secure and verified transactions, ensuring that the stream is initiated based on pre-approved permissions.
 #### Functionality
 This method performs the following operations to establish a new payment stream using a cryptographic permit:
+1. Checks the the deadline has not passed.
-1. Permit Message Construction:
+2. Permit Message Construction:
     - Constructs a permit message using the sender, receiver, rate, and the specified time window (begins and closes).
 This message is then hashed to create a unique identifier for the permit.
-2. Permit Verification:
+3. Permit Verification:
     - Uniqueness Check: Ensures that the permit has not been used before by checking the hashed permit message against a record of used permits.
-3. Signature Verification:
+4. Signature Verification:
     - Validates the signature using cryptographic methods to ensure that it was indeed signed by the sender, confirming their intent to create the stream.
-3. Permit Registration:
+5. Permit Registration:
     - Marks the permit as used in the system to prevent reuse, ensuring the integrity of the permit system.
-4. Stream Creation:
+6. Stream Creation:
     - Calls perform_create_stream to handle the actual creation of the stream using the validated parameters.
 This internal function ensures that the stream is set up correctly with all necessary validations.
-5. Return Value:
+7. Return Value:
     - Returns the unique stream ID generated during the stream creation process, providing a reference to the newly established stream.

 ### Method : balance_stream